Media and bio

 Her short story Soft was published in the queer resilience anthology, Glitter + Ashes.

 Kes writes articles about class, gender and queerness.
 Her articleSurviving Utopia was published on Strange Horizons.
-Kes is also the author of the colouring zines, Queer Animals and Queer Plants (currently being featured in the Swiss Natural History Museum) and an upcoming, full-sized colouring book.
+Kes is also the author of the colouring zines, Queer Animals and Queer Plants (which was featured in the Swiss Natural History Museum) and a full-sized colouring book.

 Kes regularly gives interviews for local radio stations, podcasts and blogs.